-If you are a practitioner of Sharepoint, then sharepoint information architecture is useful for you for explaining how the content is modelling in the customised format.
-It tells how the information should be represented on a intranet or website.
+If you are a practitioner of Sharepoint, then SharePoint information architecture is useful for you for explaining how the content is modeling in a customized format.
+It tells how the information should be represented on an intranet or website.

 What is SharePoint information architecture?

-Sharepoint information online architecture refers to the plan or layout in which the information is stored and labelled such that it facilitates easy access and usability over it.
-The information can be in the form of documents, files, images, videos, data lists, social content, forms, etc. it is essentially a collaboration system based over the website to facilitate integrated working across an organization.
-It allows you to store and segregate data based on several measures keeping in mind the business and user requirements.
-In order to be able to do so, the SharePoint architecture deploys several components that serve as the building blocks to it.
+Sharepoint information online architecture refers to the plan or layout in which the information is stored and labeled such that it facilitates easy access and usability over it.
+The information can be in the form of documents, files, images, videos, data lists, social content, forms, etc.

 - In what form will the content be added to this environment?
 Will, there be any back-up storage for not-so-frequently required data or will this be the sole repository of all kinds of data?